Luna Park, Alexandria: Closure

-While the park enjoyed a period of popularity, it was never a profitable endeavor, and the electric railway made more money from train operations than the park itself.
-Washingtonians patronized closer resorts and parks instead, and the park saw a slow decline in popularity.
+While the park enjoyed initial popularity, it was never a profitable endeavor, and the electric railway made more money from train operations than the park itself.
+Washingtonians patronized closer resorts and parks instead, and the park saw a slow decline in attendance.

-In the early afternoon of April 15, 1915, amid a spate of fires caused by dry weather across the region, fire destroyed the park's signature roller coaster.
-The suggested origin of the blaze were sparks from burning brush in the neighboring woods.
-While the isolated location of the coaster and prevailing winds meant the rest of the park was largely spared, the park's precarious finances forced the park to go out of business, and the site idled for years.
-19 acres of the park site was listed for auction in 1917, with the site's attractions dismantled in early 1918; some attractions were intended to be shipped to other parks for reuse.
-The Washington Herald reported New York businessmen were contemplating buying and refurbishing the park in 1919, though the site would never reopen.
-By later that year, woods and brush were described as occupying the site.
+In the early afternoon of April 15, 1915, a fire destroyed the park's signature roller coaster.
+Dry weather had caused fires across the region, and the coaster fire may have started from burning brush in the neighboring woods.
+Prevailing winds and the coaster's relatively isolated location spared the rest of the park.
+But the disaster, on top of already precarious finances, forced the park to go out of business.

+The site idled for years.
+Nineteen acres of the park site were listed for auction in 1917.
+The site's attractions were dismantled in early 1918, with some slated for reuse at other parks.
+In 1919, The Washington Herald reported that New York businessmen were contemplating buying and refurbishing the park, but the park never reopened.
+Later that year, reports said the site was occupied by woods and brush.

-The entrance gates and a few buildings survived for decades afterwards, and traces of the park were reportedly evident as late as 1988.
-The Arlington County sewage treatment facility now covers part of the park's site near the present intersection of South Glebe Road and Jefferson Davis Highway (U. S. Route 1).
+The entrance gates and a few buildings survived for decades, and traces of the park were evident as late as 1993.
+The Arlington County sewage treatment facility now covers part of the park's site near the intersection of South Glebe Road and Jefferson Davis Highway (U.S. Route 1).